 “PFAS" represents a very broad family of substances, including thousands of different chemicals, all with very different profiles and properties.
 Among them, fluorosurfactants used in the manufacture of some fluoropolymers are the PFAS substances currently under the most intense spotlight and regulatory oversight.

 Fluoropolymers are materials that are essential for electric vehicle batteries, hybrid engines, hydrogen applications, renewable energy installations, semiconductor manufacturing, medical devices, and more.

 Innovating with non-fluorosurfactant technologies

-- Our success in developing non-fluorosurfactant technologies in West Deptford was the first step in our journey.
-It remains our ambition to phase out the use of PFAS-based process aids in Spinetta, Italy.
+- Our success in developing non-fluorosurfactant technologies in West Deptford, New Jersey (US) was the first step in our journey.

 - C6O4 is neither biopersistent nor bioaccumulative, is registered in accordance with REACH (the European Union's regulation for the Registration, Evaluation, Authorization and Restriction of Chemicals) and has been approved by the EFSA (European Food Safety Authority).

 - In addition, for our manufacturing in Spinetta Marengo, Solvay applies state-of-the-art techniques that eliminate nearly 100% of fluorosurfactant emissions.

 Solvay has never manufactured or sold PFOA- or PFNA-based process aids.

 Solvay never used PFOS or manufactured firefighting foams—a key source of certain PFAS in the environment.

 Solvay voluntarily phased out use of PFOA- and PFNA-based process aids in the U.S. in 2003 and 2010, respectively, and phased out use of PFOA-based process aids globally in 2013.